 Aaron began his studies at the University of Edinburgh in 2012 attaining his Master’s degree in 2017, graduating with a 2.1.
 During his undergraduate studies, he spent one year at the Nanyang Technological University in Singapore working on the synthesis of gold nanostars for SERS contrast agents.
-Aaron is now starting the first year of his PhD at UCL.
+Aaron has recently completed his PhD in 2022.

-Aaron’s PhD will involve investigating the structure-property relationships of magnetic nanostructures as negative contrast agents for magnetic resonance imaging, as well as their interaction with human cell lines.
+Aaron’s PhD involved investigating the structure-property relationships of magnetic nanostructures as negative contrast agents for magnetic resonance imaging.

 C.J.
 Dedman, A.M.
 King, J. Christie-Oleza, G.-L. Davies*, “Environmentally relevant concentrations of titanium dioxide nanoparticles pose negligible risk to marine microbes”, Environmental Science – Nano, 2021, 8, 1236-1255.
 DOI.
 Cover art